-The dollar's index against a basket of six major currencies stood at 94.66 from last week's three-month peak of 95.15 .
+The dollar's index against a basket of six major currencies eased to 94.62 from last week's three-month peak of 95.15 .

-Oil prices extended a rally which began in early October, largely driven by hopes that oil producing countries will agree to extend output cut at their meeting the end of this month.
+Oil prices extended their rally which began in early October, largely driven by hopes that oil producing countries will agree to extend output cut at their meeting the end of this month.

-Brent crude futures hit a two-year high of $61.41 per barrel on Tuesday and stood at $61.16 per barrel in early Asia trade on Wednesday, up 0.4 percent.
+Brent crude futures hit a two-year high of $61.41 per barrel on Tuesday and stood at $61.16 per barrel in early Asia trade, up 0.4 percent on the day.

 U.S. crude futures held at $54.87 per barrel, near its eight-month high of $54.85 hit on Tuesday.